madetech/handbook/guides/hiring/pairing.md

 It's OK to keep coding for the last five minutes, or to stop and talk with the candidate instead.

 ## Ending the pairing session
 It’s OK to stop coding five minutes early and talk.
 You would do this to:
 - Ask any extra questions
 - Make the candidate more comfortable (e.g. remind them it’s OK to not finish)

 ## Sharing your feedback
-Join the ‘debrief’ and share your feedback with the other interviewers.
+Join the debrief and share your feedback with the other interviewers.

 It’s OK to be unsure about whether you would hire the candidate.